SSH

 id_rsa id_rsa.pub

-1. Register the public key with the target server.
+1. Register the public key on the target server.

-In order to register your public key with the server, you need to copy the contents of the public key you just created to ~/.ssh/authorized_keys on the server.
+In order to register the public key on the server, you need to copy the contents of the public key you created earlier to ~/.ssh/authorized_keys on the server.
 (Copy the contents, not the file.)

 % ssh-copy-id <UECアカウント名>@sol.edu.cc.uec.ac.jp